k2view-academy/K2View-Academy/articles/38_reports/01_reports_overview.md

 # Reports Overview

-Starting with V7.1, Fabric includes a **Reports** application which enables building interactive pixel-perfect reports.
-The application supports data binding to a wide variety of JSON data sources by providing flexible connection configuration to REST API endpoint.
+Starting with V7.1, Fabric includes a **Reports** application, which enables building interactive pixel-perfect reports.
+The application supports data binding to a wide variety of JSON data sources by providing a flexible connection configuration to REST API endpoint.

 Fabric Reports is a lightweight reporting solution implemented using the 3rd party application - *ActiveReportsJS* - which is embedded into the [K2View Web Framework](/articles/30_web_framework/01_web_framework_overview.md).
 The *ActiveReportsJS* license is included with the Fabric's license.
 No separate installation or configuration is required.

 Fabric Reports application includes the Designer and Viewer components:

 * **Designer** enables creating the report template including the following:
   - Definition of data sources, data sets and parameters.
   - Binding the report's elements to the data set's fields.
-  - Creating the report layout design (fonts, colors, etc).
+  - Creating the report's layout design (fonts, colors, etc).
 * **Viewer** enables generating the report including the following:
   - Generation of the report preview.
   - Searching the data within the preview file.